Counting points on generic character varieties: Recollections on root systems and reductive groups

 In this section, we recall basic facts and notations about root systems and reductive groups.
 The material here is standard, though perhaps the facts about pseudo-Levi subgroups and quasi-isolated semisimple elements are not as widely known.
+For these notions, we refer the reader to \cite{MS03}, \cite{Bonnafe05}, and \cite{Taylor22}.